Religious perspectives on Jesus: Other

 Traditionally, Buddhists as a group take no particular view on Jesus, and Buddhism and Christianity have but a minor intersection.
 However, some scholars have noted similarities between the life and teachings of Gautama Buddha and Jesus.
 These similarities might be attributed to Buddhist missionaries sent as early as Emperor Ashoka around 250 BC in many of the Greek Seleucid kingdoms that existed then and then later became the same regions in which Christianity began.

 Jesus was seen as the saviour and bringer of gnosis by various Gnostic sects, such as the quasi-extinct Manichaeism.

 The Vietnamese syncretic religion Cao Dai locates Jesus in the celestial Council of Great Spirits that directs the universe.

 In the Ahmadiyya Islamic view, Jesus survived the crucifixion and later travelled to India, where he lived as a prophet (and died) under the name of Yuz Asaf.

 According to The Urantia Book, Jesus was one of numerous sons of God named Michael of Nebadon, who took on earthly incarnation.

 In Raëlism, Jesus and several other religious figures are considered prophets sent by an extraterrestrial race called the Elohim.

 The Religious Science movement considers Jesus to be a teacher of “Science of Mind”.

 The Lacandon people of Central America acknowledge Äkyantho', the god of foreigners.
 He has a son named Hesuklistos (Jesus Christ) who is supposed to be the god of the foreigners.
 They recognize that Hesuklistos is a god but do not feel he is worthy of worship as he is a minor god.

-Unlike other religions, Hinduism has no established set of beliefs and thus no universal or common view of Jesus.
-However, a lot of Hindus, including religious and political leaders, tend to variously venerate Jesus as either a Āchārya, Sadhu or Avatar.
-Some Hindus and Hare Krishnas also claim that Jesus was predicted or prophesied in the scripture Bhavishya Purana.
+Hinduism has no established set of beliefs and no universal or common view of Jesus.
+However, a lot of Hindus, including religious and political leaders, tend to variously consider Jesus as either a Āchārya, Sadhu or Avatar.
+Some Hare Krishnas also claim that Jesus Christ is an exemplary Hare Krishna devotee, and was predicted and prophesied in the Bhavishya Purana.